Ayub National Stadium

-Ayub National Stadium, formerly known as the Baluchistan Cricket Association Ground, is a multi-purpose stadium in Quetta, Pakistan.
-It is currently used mostly for hosting football matches.
+Ayub National Stadium is a multi-purpose stadium in Quetta, Pakistan.
+It is used mostly for hosting football and athletics.
+Named after Ayub Khan, it was constructed in 1961 at the Race Course Ground of Quetta.
 The stadium has a capacity of 20,000 people.

-The ground is part of the Ayub Sports Complex, which contains the football pitch, tartan track, two halls for indoor games, handball court and two hockey turfs.
-It is located next to the Bugti Stadium used for cricket.
+The ground is part of the Ayub Sports Complex, which contains a football pitch, a tartan track, two halls for indoor games, a handball court, and two field hockey turfs.
+It is located next to the Bugti Stadium, which used for hosting cricket matches.

 History

+The construction of the stadium began in March 1961 at the Race Course Ground of Quetta, and named as Ayub Stadium after president Muhammad Ayub Khan.
+The stadium was financed largely through public contributions.
+Its construction was estimated to cost between Rs300,000 and Rs500,000.
+The venue was designed to accommodate about 10,000 spectators.

+The foundation stone was laid on 3 June 1961 by Malik Amir Mohammad Khan, the governor of West Pakistan.
+The stadium was formally opened on 14 August 1961 by General Muhammad Musa Khan, the commander-in-chief of the Pakistan Army, as part of that year's Quetta festival.
+Its opening coincided with the commencement of the All-Pakistan General Mohammad Musa Hockey Tournament.

-The stadium has hosted two ODI cricket matches, one in 1978, and the other in 1984.
+The stadium has reportedly hosted two One Day International (ODI) cricket matches, one in 1978, and the other in 1984.
 In both of these matches, Pakistan faced India.
-The first One Day International (ODI) cricket match between Pakistan and India was held at this ground in 1978.

-On 12 June 2005, it hosted the first of three match football friendly series between Pakistan and India, which ended in a 1–1 draw, scored by Sunil Chhetri and Muhammad Essa.
+On 12 June 2005, it hosted the first of three friendly games in a football series between Pakistan and India, which ended in a 1–1 draw, with goals scored by Sunil Chhetri and Muhammad Essa.

-The stadium subsequently hosted the 2016, and 2017 Balochistan Football Cup.
+The stadium subsequently hosted the 2016 and 2017 editions of the Balochistan Football Cup.

 Over time, neglect and mismanagement led to the stadium falling into disrepair, mainly being used for political gatherings.
 The football ground lacked basic facilities, including pavilion, and it was denuded of grass.
-The stadium started the renovation in March 2018, for the 2019 National Games of Pakistan and revive sports activities at the stadium.
+The stadium's renovation started in March 2018, for the 2019 National Games of Pakistan and generally to revive sports activities at the stadium.

 In November 2021, the stadium hosted the Ufone 4G Balochistan Football Cup 2021 organised by Ufone, including the final between Muslim FC and Baloch Quetta.

-It again started renovation between 2021 and 2023, for the 2023 National Games of Pakistan.
-It was the main venue in the event, the Sports Complex was used for Badminton, Basketball, Martial Arts, Handball, Squash, Tennis, Volleyball, and other indoor games, and the stadium was for Athletics, Football, and Tug of war.
+It underwent another round of renovation between 2021 and 2023, for the 2023 National Games of Pakistan.
+It was the main venue in the event, where the Sports Complex was used for badminton, basketball, martial arts, handball, squash, tennis, volleyball, and other indoor games, and the stadium hosted athletics, football, and tug of war.

-In the end of 2023, political rallies held by JUI-F, Pakistan Peoples Party and PKMAP caused millions of rupees of damage to the running track in the stadium and in urgent need of repairs.
+At the end of 2023, political rallies held by JUI-F, Pakistan Peoples Party and PKMAP caused millions of rupees worth of damage to the running track in the stadium and left it in urgent need of repairs.